Coupons Ultimate Guide

 Standalone codes are usually multi-use coupons used for flash sales and similar promotions.
 When it comes to bulk unique codes campaigns, they provide advanced tracking possibilities and personalization.
 You can publish each unique code from a campaign to a particular customer and track it individually.
 Moreover, validation rules can control your budget using both campaign and code limits.

 Standalone and unique coupons are represented by digital codes.
-The text format of a code can be customized when creating coupons in the Campaign Manager.
+You can define your code pattern when creating coupons in the Campaign Manager in the Advanced code settings section.
+The default code settings can be configured in the Project Settings.

 When creating standalone or bulk coupons, you need to define a discount type: